aminography/PrimeDatePicker/README.md

 val themeFactory = DarkThemeFactory()

-val today = CivilCalendar()  // Causes a Civil date picker, also today as the starting date
+val today = CivilCalendar()  // To show a date picker with Civil dates, also today as the starting date

 val datePicker = PrimeDatePicker.bottomSheetWith(today)  // or dialogWith(today)
         .pickMultipleDays(callback)        // Passing callback is optional, can be set later using setDayPickCallback()